OutSystems/docs-howtos/src/integrations/workato-connector/faq.md

 * Entities imported into OutSystems from external databases won't be available in recipes.
 * Only entities that have an auto-number `Id` column are available for the "New record" trigger.
 * Only entities that have an `UpdatedOn` column are available for the "New/Updated record" trigger.
+* The Workato connector doesn't work when exposing entities to environments using Multiple Database Catalogs and Oracle as the platform database.